-Capoeira is such an important element of Brazilian culture and identity that we have chosen to experience the country by immersing ourselves in this unique martial art.
+Capoeira is such an important element of Brazilian culture and identity that we had, in the original idea, chosen to experience the country by immersing ourselves in this unique martial art.
 Way more than a combat sport, it was developed by African slaves and brings together music, acrobatics and dance in a sort of choreographed performance.
-As a result of this focus, we will spend most of our time in the state of Bahia, where capoeira originated, and forego some of the country's top tourist attractions such as the Amazon, the colonial towns of Minas Gerais, the Mato Grosso or the beaches of the Northeast with only tinged regret.
+As a result of this focus, the idea was to spend most of our time in the state of Bahia, where capoeira originated, and forego some of the country's top tourist attractions such as the Amazon, the colonial towns of Minas Gerais, the Mato Grosso or the beaches of the Northeast.
 After all, less is often more, particularly when trying to sample a nation so vast and so diverse.

-We also think that learning capoeira will be fun for the kids and teach them a combination of skills that few other things can provide together: musical awareness, flexibility, coordination, strength, discipline and respect.
-Not only the kids, in fact: it's been one of Leanne's unrealised dreams for years and it's very likely that we will continue to play the game for many years after.
+We also thought that learning capoeira would be fun for the kids and teach them a combination of skills that few other things could provide together: musical awareness, flexibility, coordination, strength, discipline and respect.
+Not only the kids, in fact: it's been one of Leanne's unrealised dreams for years and we hope to continue to play the game for many years after this immersion.

 People & Language